 Course overview

 Follow your passion and gain sought-after skills with Deakin's Bachelor of Commerce/Bachelor of Arts.
-Whether you choose to focus on a commerce profession, such as marketing or human resources, or a broader range of pursuits in arts, such as sociology or criminology, the complementary nature of these two degrees ensures you gain a unique qualification built for your personal career goals.
+Whether you choose a commerce profession, such as marketing, accounting or human resources, or arts pursuits, such as sociology or criminology, the complementary nature of these degrees ensures a unique qualification built around your career goals.

-The arts component of the degree allows you to focus on your passions through a specialisation.
-You will graduate with transferable skills in communication, research, critical thinking and problem-solving, making you highly employable within a range of industries.
+The arts stream allows you to explore meaningful ideas aligned with your values through a specialisation.
+You will graduate with in-demand transferable skills in communication, research, critical thinking and problem-solving, making you highly employable within a range of industries.

 Are you looking to add perspective and versatility to your commerce qualification?